- A new study has revealed how fast some distant, rapidly growing supermassive black holes are spinning.

 In this latest research, astronomers used Chandra and gravitational lensing to study six quasars, each consisting of a supermassive black hole rapidly consuming matter from a surrounding accretion disk.
 Gravitational lensing of the light from each of these quasars by an intervening galaxy has created multiple images of each quasar, as shown by these Chandra images of four of the targets.
 The sharp imaging ability of Chandra is needed to separate the multiple, lensed images of each quasar.

 The key advance made by researchers in this study was that they took advantage of “microlensing,” where individual stars in the intervening, lensing galaxy provided additional magnification of the light from the quasar.
-A higher magnification means a smaller region is producing the X-ray emission.
+Higher magnification means a smaller region is producing the X-ray emission.

 The researchers then used the property that a spinning black hole is dragging space around with it and allows matter to orbit closer to the black hole than is possible for a non-spinning black hole.
 Therefore, a smaller emitting region corresponding to a tight orbit generally implies a more rapidly spinning black hole.
 The authors concluded from their microlensing analysis that the X-rays come from such a small region that the black holes must be spinning rapidly.

 The results showed that one of the black holes, in the lensed quasar called the “Einstein Cross,” is spinning at, or almost at, the maximum rate possible.
 This corresponds to the event horizon, the black hole’s point of no return, spinning at the speed of light, which is about 670 million miles per hour.
 Four other black holes in the sample are spinning, on average, at about half this maximum rate.
 (The 6th did not enable an estimate of spin.)